-1. Unrealistic budget plan
+1. Unrealistic budget plans

 If you just start to use a budget for saving money, it is better to start with baby steps.
 Don’t be too ambitious.
-A budget that cannot be followed is useless.
+A budget that can’t be followed is useless.

 2. Losing track of your expenses

 According to NFCC survey, approximately 60% of Americans do not keep track of their money.
 If you are not tracking your expenses, you lose a sense of where your money goes.
-You won’t be able to clearly identify your spending habits, understand where you waste money, and direct money toward your financial goals.
+You won’t be able to identify your spending habits, understand where you waste money, and direct money toward your financial goals.

 3. Not cutting unnecessary costs

-Do you really need to stop at Starbuck for coffee every morning?
+Do you really need to stop at Starbucks for coffee every morning?
 Can you eat out less and cook more at home?
 Are you buying new clothes too frequently?
 Are you paying for a gym membership that you rarely use?
 Set a plan to cut unnecessary costs.
 A number of small efforts add up to make significant impacts on your financial life.

 4. Keeping up with the Joneses